What could be better than a home-cooked dinner of delicious Beer-Simmered Bratwurst to celebrate the annual Oktoberfest?

 WHAT IS BRATWURST?

 Wurst is a German specialty family of sausages and cold cuts.
 They are a huge part of the German cuisine.
-A mixture of ground meats, spices and seasonings are stuffed into casings and twisted off at lengths to form sausages.
-The casings can be made of either natural or artificial material.
-Wurst are divided into four types with their own subdivisions, local variations and names :
+They are a mixture of ground meats, spices and seasonings, stuffed into casings and twisted off at lengths to form sausages.
+The casings consist of either natural or artificial material.
+There are four types of wurst with each type having their own subdivisions, local variations and names:

-- Rohwurst, is cured and smoked by the butcher. no cooking required
+- Rohwurst: Cured and smoked by the butcher. no cooking required

-- Bruhwurst, is both smoked and scalded by the butcher, eaten as-is or reheated
+- Bruhwurst: Both smoked and scalded by the butcher, eaten as-is or reheated

-- Bratwurst, is sold raw by the butcher and must be pan-fried.
+- Bratwurst: Sold raw by the butcher and must be pan-fried.

 WHAT INGREDIENTS ARE IN BRATWURST SAUSAGES?:

-These sausages are made at our local butcher’s market with ground pork, salt/pepper, onions, celery and mace.
+A local butcher’s market makes up these large brats using ground pork, salt/pepper, onions celery and mace.
 They are stuffed into eight-inch natural casings and sold raw.
 They will need to be cooked before eating.